 The design allows the drone to blend into its surroundings and stay out of sight while gathering important information.
 It is controlled by a smartphone and can fly, hover, land, and perch quietly.

 However, making microdrones is not easy.
-Their tiny size means their batteries are small which limits how long they can fly.
+Their tiny size means their batteries are small, which limits how long they can fly.
 They also cannot carry heavy sensors or equipment.
-But experts believe that as battery technology and artificial intelligence improve these problems will become easier to solve.
+But experts believe that as battery technology and artificial intelligence improve, these problems will become easier to solve.
 Future micro drones could have longer flight times smarter navigation and better sensors packed into their small bodies.